 A: Congestive heart failure ensues when your heart is unable to pump blood adequately to meet the demands of your body.
-Treatments can improve the signs and symptoms of heart failure and help you live comfortably longer.
+Treatments can improve the signs and symptoms of congestive heart failure and help you live comfortably longer.

-A: As heart failure reduces the flow of blood to the kidneys, it can ultimately cause kidney failure, and the patient may need dialysis to treat this condition.
+A: As congestive heart failure reduces the flow of blood to the kidneys, it can ultimately cause kidney failure, and the patient may need dialysis to treat this condition.